 The Authority is constantly exploring new opportunities to make the dreams of home ownership come true and enhance economic development.
 In 2021, the Authority made several program improvements to increase the revenue in both the Southern Mortgage Assistance and Lagniappe Advantage Programs.
 Since the average price of a home in Jefferson Parish is approximately \$225,000, the Authority raised the maximum income limit for both programs to 140% of Area Median Income (currently \$114,560) to make our programs more accessible.
-The Authority also added the Fannie Mae HFA Preferred Product to its Lagniappe Advantage Program which is preferred by most lenders.
-With these program improvements, the Authority is on track to increase its program revenues in 2023.
+The Authority also added the Fannie Mae HFA Preferred Product to its Lagniappe Advantage Program which is preferred by most lenders

 The Heroes to Homeowners Program was introduced in 2019 to provide an additional \$2500 of true grant assistance for the purchase of a home to those who provide safety, service and education to our community.
-In 2020 and early 2021, the Authority expanded this program to include healthcare workers, veterans and active military.
-The Authority will continue to market this program for growth in 2023.
+In 2020 and early 2022, the Authority expanded this program to include healthcare workers, veterans and active military.